On this page:

 We wouldn’t expect family or friends to be able to provide the level of support that Herman needs.

-The proposed supports include a combination of paid formal supports and unpaid informal supports, which Herman has designed and knows will meet his needs.
+The proposed supports include a combination of paid formal NDIS supports and unpaid informal supports, which Herman has designed and knows will meet his needs.

 What else do we think about?

 Herman’s degenerative condition means that his needs will continue to change.
-We make sure the monitoring in his service proposal will be able to identify if his changing needs mean that his supports need to be adjusted.
+We make sure the monitoring in his service proposal will be able to identify if his changing needs mean his NDIS supports need to be adjusted.

 For more information, refer to: